 Ian is an outstanding educator in his own right, and has been honoured with the 2003 Distinguished Teaching by a Registered Student Award during his graduate studies at UWaterloo and the university-wide Distinguished Teacher Award in 2008.
 According to one of Ian’s former "Algebra for Honours Mathematics" (Mathematics (MATH) 135) students posting on the popular website Rate My Professors, the VanderBurgh effect is “students wanting to wake up and get to class early for an 8:30 am section.”

 Ian usually presents his lectures using nothing more than chalk and the blackboard.
 However, it would be a mistake to think that this traditional approach takes away from his flair.
 He is a highly animated lecturer, moving around the classroom from time to time.
 He constantly refers to real-life examples of where the material may be relevant and makes enough hilarious wisecracks to earn him celebrity status in the student-run publication, MathNews.

-Peter Dobbs is an alumnus of Pickering College and is the CEO of Enginess - Simplify Wireless and President of Moveable Online.
+Peter Dobbs is the President of Enginess and Simplify Wireless.
 He is an accomplished technology innovator and entrepreneur.
 A deeply knowledgeable e-commerce/e-procurement business builder, Peter designed the e-procurement technology that is the backbone for multiple wireless carrier business-direct ordering systems and the wireless operations management system that operates many large enterprise and government wireless and IoT fleets.

 Peter was instrumental in the creation of multibillion-dollar Fanatics.com where he architected the business model and technology for the start-up that led to the rapid growth of the largest online retailer of licensed sports merchandise on the planet.